The pros of opening a company in Singapore

-Singapore does not have natural resources and depend intensively on importing of raw materials and ready made products from other countries.
+Singapore does not have natural resources and depends intensively on the importing of raw materials and ready-made products from other countries.
 This eventually, brings up living costs and the cost of goods sold thus contributing to overall costs.

 How to set up a Singapore a company without living or even going there

 You will just need to engage a professional agency and discuss all the details by email or phone with them and send all the necessary documents (see below for details) via email and pay by PayPal or bank transfer.

 You can then receive the final documents at any place and send the original signed documents by any international courier service to the agency.

-Foreigners who wish to incorporate a Singapore company, may take into consideration of the following points:
+Foreigners who wish to incorporate a Singapore company may take into consideration the following points:

 - You must engage a professional agency to register a Singapore company as Singapore law does not allow foreign individual or entities to self- register a company;

 - If you plan to relocate to Singapore to operate your company, you are required to obtain an Employment Pass or Entrepreneur Pass type of work pass.
 Once you have obtained your work pass, you can act as the local resident director of your company.

 All the documents you need to register a company in Singapore and the procedure for opening it

 The procedures to register a company in Singapore is the following:

 - Pay the incorporation fee to the professional agency;